 About halfway between Melbourne and Geelong in Victoria lies a large egg-shaped arrangement of ~100 basalt stones, each between 0.5-1 m in height.
 The arrangement is 50 m wide along its major axis, which lies almost exactly east-west.
 Traditional Ownership of the site, as registered with the Victoria Aboriginal Heritage Council, lies with the Wathaurung Aboriginal Corporation.

 |Figure 1: The Wurdi Youang Aboriginal stone arrangement in Victoria.|

 At the western apex (at the top of Figure 1) are three stones that appear to mimic three mountains in the background.
-The historian John Morieson suggested, in the 1990s, that a few outlier stones on the western end of the arrangement indicated the setting sun at equinox and summer and winter solstice (Figure 2).
+The late historian John Morieson suggested, in the 1990s, that a few outlier stones on the western end of the arrangement indicated the setting sun at equinox and summer and winter solstice (Figure 2).
 Ray Norris and his wife, Cilla, conducted a detailed survey of the site in 2008.
 Ray visited the site again with me in 2009.
 The results of the survey show that the outlier stones do indeed align to these solar points, but also that the straight edges of the arrangement also indicate these alignments (Figures 3 & 4).
 This provides us with two lines of evidence that these stones align to solar points.